vladikcomper/md-modules/modules/errorhandler/docs/installation/Sonic_1_Github_AS.md

 	The "WARNING!" comment in the snippet is just so you don't forget that _you cannot put anything_ after `include "ErrorHandler.asm"`, otherwise debug symbols cannot be used, because they will be appended just after the end of the ROM by ConvSym utility.

-2. If you try to run `build.lua` (or `build.bat` on Windows) now, you'll find quite a few errors related to multiply-defined labels.
+2. If you try to run `build.lua` (or `build.bat` on Windows if Lua isn't globally available in your environment) now, you'll find quite a few errors related to multiply-defined labels.
 This is because the new error handler now conflicts with Sonic 1's native one.
 Fixing this is pretty straight-forward.
 Just remove the old code.

 	In `sonic.asm`, find `BusError:`, which is the very first native exception handler.